The Contract I Was Living.

 I was training my nervous system to override itself.

-I didn’t realize this had become my relational training until much later.
+I didn't realize this had become my relational blueprint until much later.

 And over time, that looked like: